 Spending a lot of time in the kitchen?
 You should add one of the best immersion blenders to your cart and cabinet.
-From whipping up smoothies to making creamy stews, to mixing a batch of cake batter to perfection, it can do just about any a traditional blender can do.
+From whipping up smoothies to making creamy stews, to mixing a batch of cake batter to perfection, it can do just about anything the best blender can do.
 But, thanks to its compact size and handheld usability, you won't have to worry about it taking up some precious counter space.
 Not to mention immersion blenders are typically cheaper and require less clean-up time.
 (With so many perks, it's a wonder why we didn't ditch our tabletop blenders ages ago.)

 But, since immersion blenders are foreign terrain for many budding home chefs, you might need some pointers to find the best options for your culinary needs.
 To help, we did our research and rounded up the best immersion blenders worth adding to your cart.
 Though every immersion blender on this list is well worth the investment, we highlighted where each model specifically shines, whether it’s perfect for stews or budget-friendly, so you can get the best bang for your buck.